 One where David addressed the lack of diversity.

-But you see, these are not the only things which make David different from his on-screen character (Ross).
+But you see, these are not the only things that make David different from his on-screen character (Ross).
 Before playing the role of Ross Geller on Friends, David used to play roles on stage.
 He even co-founded the Lookingglass Theatre Company in Chicago.
-He is into directing movies, tv-series and more a lot.
+He is into directing movies, tv-series and more lots.
 To state in numbers, David has directed more than 20 plays.
-Trust is a movie about a 14-year-old girl who is groomed online by a paedophile, a unique storyline and of course it’s directed by none other than David himself.
-He has also acted in the HBO war drama Band of Brothers, Neil LaBute’s Some Girls in London’s West End and The Caine Mutiny Court-Martial on Broadway.
+Trust is a movie about a 14-year-old girl who is groomed online by a pedophile, a unique storyline, and of course, it’s directed by none other than David himself.
+He has also acted in the HBO war drama Band of Brothers, Neil LaBute’s Some Girls in London’s West End, and The Caine Mutiny Court-Martial on Broadway.
 And yes one of most memorable in the lot, his Emmy-nominated The People v OJ Simpson: American Crime Story.